oauthstuff/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

 ### Proposed Countermeasures

 The complexity of implementing and managing pattern matching correctly obviously causes security issues.
-This document therefore proposes to simplify the required logic and configuration by using exact redirect URI matching only.
-This means the authorization server must compare the two URIs using simple string comparison as defined in [@!RFC3986], Section 6.2.1.
+This document therefore advises to simplify the required logic and configuration by using exact redirect URI matching only.
+This means the authorization server MUST compare the two URIs using simple string comparison as defined in [@!RFC3986], Section 6.2.1.

 Additional recommendations:

-  * Servers on which callbacks are hosted must not expose open redirectors (see (#open_redirection)).
+  * Servers on which callbacks are hosted MUST NOT expose open redirectors (see (#open_redirection)).
   * Browsers reattach URL fragments to Location redirection URLs only if the URL in the Location header does not already contain a fragment.